KTachibanaM/broccoli-server/README.md

     * Re-implement common elements in a management dashboard for different use cases

 ## Solution
-This is a set of services and webapps that generalize the crawling, processing, sorting and publishing of Internet content, while offer pluggability so that you customize it to fulfill individual use cases
+This is a monolith web application that generalizes the crawling, processing, sorting and publishing of Internet content, while offer pluggability so that you customize it to fulfill individual use cases

-## Components
-* `server`: The backend server that serves the content repository.
-It exposes a set of RPC actions, via AMQP and HTTP, to query and manipulate the content repository
-* `worker_manager`: The backend server that schedules and runs workers which query and manipulate the content repository.
-It exposes a declarative API for end users to schedule workers
-* `api`: The backend server that hosts information about the content management dashboards.
-It additionally exposes a configurable selected portion of the content repository to the public Internet
-* `broccoli-web`: The frontend webapp that mainly displays the content management dashboards and additionally offers the UI to schedule the workers

 ## Pluggability
 TBD